Invariants of graph drawings in the plane: Conclusion: higher-dimensional generalizations

 We have $(TT_{r,kr+1})\Rightarrow(VKF_{r,k})$.
 This was proved in \cite[2.9.c]{Gr10} and implicitly rediscovered in \cite[Lemma 4.1.iii and 4.2]{BFZ14}, \cite[proof of Theorem 4]{Fr15}; see survey \cite[Constraint Lemma 1.8 and Historical Remark 1.10]{Sk16}.

-(b) The notion of an almost $2$-embedding implicitly appeared in studies realizability of graphs and hypergraphs (Theorems \ref{grapl-nonalm}, \ref{t:tvkf} and \ref{t:rec}.b).
+(b) The notion of an almost $2$-embedding implicitly appeared in studies realizability of graphs and complexes (Theorems \ref{grapl-nonalm}, \ref{t:tvkf} and \ref{t:rec}).
 It was explicitly formulated in the Freedman-Krushkal-Teichner work on the van Kampen obstruction \cite{FKT}.

 (c) Any sufficiently small perturbation of an almost $r$-embedding is again an almost $r$-embedding.
 So the existence of a {\it continuous} almost $r$-embedding is equivalent to the existence of a {\it PL} almost $r$-embedding, and to the existence of a {\it general position PL} almost $r$-embedding.
 Cf. \cite[Approximation Lemma 1.4.6]{Sk20}. \end{remark}